 Orthopedic Residency Training Program Overview

-The five-year Orthopedic Surgery Residency Program is developed to prepare physicians for the independent practice of clinical orthopedics with an emphasis on training residents how to be a well-rounded, highly skilled and evidence-based community general orthopedic surgeon.
+The five-year orthopedic surgery residency program is developed to prepare physicians for the independent practice of clinical orthopedics with an emphasis on training residents to be well-rounded, highly skilled, evidence based community general orthopedic surgeons.

 Goals for completion of residency include:

-- Develop and gain confidence in clinical skills in all fields of orthopedic surgery
+- Develop and gain proficiency in all fields of orthopedic surgery

 - Practice compassionate patient care